What is Drug and Alcohol Violations Law?

 - What would happen if I was following state law but not federal law?

-- How long with my drug charges stay on my record?
+- How long will my drug charges stay on my record?

 - What counts as drug trafficking?